 As with all our courses, Sally’s Toolbox provides short readings and optional homework to allow for a deeper understanding of the course material.

-The course is structured around 3 two-hour sessions (over 3 weeks) or a one-day 5 hour session and costs $150.
+The course is structured around three 2-hour sessions over 3 weeks or a one-day 5-hour session (with breaks) and costs $150.
 The maximum enrollment is 20-25 participants.
 There will be short presentations on the various skills, as well as plenty of time for questions about how to incorporate the skills into daily living.

 In this psychoeducational course, participants will be offered an overview of tried-and-true trauma treatment models as options for part of their healing.
 This overview will provide language for describing and understanding internal processes that are often attributed to trauma responses.
 These models can be utilized in conjunction with traditional therapy or simply as a means of raising your personal awareness and regulation of emotions and trauma responses.